 Field Guides and Identification of Birds

-If you want a Field Guide to help you identify your birds in Costa Rica, the only one in English now is the Second Edition of The Birds of Costa Rica: A Field Guide and with the rapidly changing of some bird names, a few birds in this book are out of date, i.e. Chestnut-mandibled Toucan became Black-mandibled and is now officially called Yellow-throated Toucan.
+If you want a Field Guide to help you identify your birds in Costa Rica, the only one in English was for a long time the Second Edition of The Birds of Costa Rica: A Field Guide and with the rapidly changing of some bird names, a few birds in this book are out of date, i.e. Chestnut-mandibled Toucan became Black-mandibled and is now officially called Yellow-throated Toucan.
 See below for a Spanish translation of this book done originally in English.

 In your cell phone app store you will find an app called Merlin.
 It is by far the best of all birding apps and is always up-to-date and the easiest to use in identifying a bird.
 I still like a book, but use both and Merlin saves me some time.